atlas0fd00m/CanCat/README.md

 # CanCat
 CanCat is an open source multi-purpose tool for interacting and experimenting with Controller Area Networks (CAN), such as those that are often used in cars, building automation, etc.

 ## Description
 CanCat has two main parts:
 1) Firmware for a compatible CAN-transceiver,
 2) Python client to talk to the tool,

-The currently supported CAN-transceiver combinations:
+The CAN-transceiver combinations that are currently supported by CanCat are:
 * Arduino with SeeedStudio's CANBUS Shield
 * Arduino DUE with Togglebit.net's CAN shield
 * [Macchina M2 (Under-the-Hood)](https://www.macchina.cc/catalog)